FitzwilliamMuseum/the-human-touch/src/markdown-pages/section-4.md

 order: 4
 featuredImgUrl: 'https://content.fitz.ms/fitz-website/assets/posy.jpg?key=directus-medium-crop'
 featuredImgAlt: 'Fede ring'
+description: "The fourth section of the exhibition - taking hold"
 ---
 As humans we all share the desire to make our mark on the world around us, to draw on a pristine beach or disturb snow-covered ground.
 We have developed many ways to signal our presence to others, some universally accepted, others less so.
 Street art has been seen as a form of symbolic conquest, a way of staking claim on public spaces.
 Coats of arms, inscriptions and stamps on surfaces are other, historical ways to signal ownership.